Lone Mountain Project, Nevada, US

 Austin Gold’s Lone Mountain Project is located approximately 25 miles (40km) northwest of Elko, Nevada at the southern end of the Independence Mountains.
 The property is situated in one of the major gold mining centers of Nevada, as it is located 22 miles (35km) northeast of the Carlin trend, and 19 miles (30km) south of the Jerritt Canyon deposits.
 The claim package covers parts of Townships 37-38N, Ranges 53-54E.
 Lone Mountain is accessible from the large regional mining hub of Elko by 31 miles (50km) of sealed road and 3 miles (5km) of gravel road.

 The project is an exploration stage project.
 There are no known mineral resources or reserves on the project at this time.
 There has been insufficient exploration on the project to estimate a mineral resource.
 It is uncertain if further exploration will result in the estimation of a mineral resource.
 Historical exploration has been conducted on the property.
-Austin Gold is pursuing exploration activities including a program of additional geologic mapping, surface rock-chip sampling, and possible geophysics followed by drilling.
+Austin Gold continues to compile and evaluate the extensive project database and will be conducting a program of additional geologic mapping, surface rock-chip sampling, soil sampling, and possible geophysics followed by drilling.

 Local Resources and Infrastructure

 The nearby town of Elko is a major hub city for exploration, development, and mining activities in Nevada.
 Accordingly, the project area is ideally situated to provide a local mining workforce and all infrastructure, contractor support, transportation, and suppliers that could be needed.
 Numerous hotels, motels, and restaurants are available for visiting workers as well.

 The Lone Mountain property consists of a total of 454 unpatented lode mining claims.

 The agreement is a lease with option to purchase, except for a royalty.
 The Company must make pre-production payments, pay the annual claim maintenance fees, and fulfil annual work commitments.